dohack-githubbot/Template-Repository/README.md

 ## Description
 //TODO: describe your project

+## Built with
+//TODO: lists the technologies you use and their purpose

 ## What benefit will your work bring in smart city context?
 //TODO: list benefits and tell us your motivation in working on this topic